Measure PWM Frequency by Triggering an ISR on Arduino Hardware

 a.
 Modify the Pin number parameter of the PWM block to the pin that generates the PWM signal.
 In this example, the Pin Number parameter is set to

 b.
 Modify the Pin number parameter of the External Interrupt block to the pin that generates the external interrupt.
 In this example, the Pin number parameter is set to

-2. To open Inspect and Analyze Simulation Results, right-click the logged signal indicator icon and select Open Data Inspector.
+2. To open Analyze Simulation Results, right-click the logged signal indicator icon and select Open Data Inspector.
 The SDI displays all the logged PWM signals for the frequency calculated at each time step.